 She felt beaten and humiliated by her boss, but she couldn't blame anyone but herself if she hadn't done what she did.
 If she hadn't stolen, things would've been much different.

 Faith was the oldest of her two sisters and the breadwinner.
 Her middle sister Jody went out of state for an internship, and her younger sister was still in high school.
 In addition, their father was suffering from a chronic illness that rendered him paralyzed.
 She had no choice but to take responsibility and support her family.

 She was grateful to find a job as an office clerk at the DeMarco corporation.
 The pay wasn't outstanding, but it was good enough to feed her family, so she didn't complain.

 She didn't meet Anthony DeMarco, the CEO of the company, right away.
 She only saw glimpses of him which were enough for her to feel flustered.

 He was six foot 3 with broad shoulders and a muscular physique.
 His eyes were an intense shade of blue.
-So blue it reminded her of the ocean.
+So blue, it reminded her of the ocean.
 He had an incredibly handsome face, but he never smiled.
-She wondered if he ever smiles for the woman he loved.
+She wondered if he ever smiled for the woman he loved if he had someone like that.
 The women in the office whispered about his good looks and serious demeanor, but Faith never participated in their gossip.

 His personal assistant Diana called for her one day.
 Diana was usually friendly with Faith, and they occasionally had lunch together.